-Sanitizing for Virus, NYC Subway Will See First Off-Hours in a Century
+Subways Will See First Off-Hours in a Century as NY Tackles Contact Tracing

+MANHATTAN (CN) — Governor Andrew Cuomo’s daily Covid-19 press conference featured mayors old and current Thursday, as New York City tackles the vital practices of subway sanitation and contact tracing to control the toll of Covid-19.

-MANHATTAN (CN) — New York City Mayor Bill de Blasio made a rare virtual appearance at Governor Andrew Cuomo’s daily Covid-19 press conference Thursday to announce that, for the first time in the modern era, New York will become the city that sleeps a little.
+Mayor Bill de Blasio announced the new transit schedule in a rare virtual appearance at the governor’s briefing, announcing that, for the first time in the modern era, New York will become the city that sleeps a little.

-The two leaders have agreed to shut down the New York City subway for disinfection every night between 1 and 5 a.m., to make riding safer for the city’s essential workers during the Covid-19 pandemic.
-The new policy will take effect next month.
-The trains have run 24-7 for nearly a century.
+The subway trains have run 24-7 for nearly a century, but beginning next month they will shut down the for disinfection every night between 1 and 5 a.m., to make riding safer for the city’s essential workers during the virus pandemic.

 “Conditions on the New York City subway system for a variety of reasons have rapidly deteriorated,” Cuomo said, before opining on the immensity of the undertaking.
 “How do you even disinfect a train?” he asked.